 Periodically it may be necessary to make changes to the authorisation.
 In cases where this is not relaxing the limits and conditions contained within the authorisation then SEPA would not propose carrying out public consultation.
 Within the authorisation SEPA will give consideration to setting a total limit on the amount of radioactivity that can be disposed direct to the environment.
 Subsidiary limits to underpin and drive BPM may be placed upon some parts of the nuclear site.
-In cases where increases in the total radioactivity to be disposed direct to the environment are proposed or a relaxation of a condition is proposed then SEPA would undertake discretionary and public consultation.
-If it was proposed to increase a subsidiary limit or to include for example a new facilities gaseous release point but where the overall site Annual Limit is not increased then SEPA would propose to carry out statutory consultation only.
+In cases where increases in the total radioactivity to be disposed direct to the environment are proposed or a relaxation is proposed such as the disposal of liquid waste to a different location, or the disposal of solid waste to a new disposal facility then SEPA would undertake discretionary and public consultation.
+If it was proposed to increase a subsidiary limit or to include for example a new facility's gaseous release point but where the overall site Annual Limit is not increased then SEPA would propose to carry out statutory consultation only.
 In cases where further restrictions for regulatory purposes were considered necessary then SEPA would only carry out statutory consultation.
 If public consultation was carried out for every change then delays in decommissioning or improving regulation may occur.
 SEPA does not believe there is any benefit in such delays.